-4 How do you encourage staff to report their concerns about fraud?
-What concerns about fraud are staff expected to report?
+4 How do you encourage staff to report their concerns about fraud? ➤ What concerns about fraud are staff expected to report?
 This is undertaken by officers of the Council.
 A Whistle Blowing policy is in place and is on the Council's intranet which gives details of how staff can raise concerns.
 Group entities also have their own arrangements.
 Staff are encouraged to raise concerns about any areas where controls are not being complied with, where there is significant non-compliance with policies and procedures or where there are concerns regarding corruption or potential financial loss.
-5 From a fraud and corruption perspective, what are considered to be high risk posts within Sunderland City Council and its group entities?
-How are the risks relating to these posts identified, assessed and managed?
+5 From a fraud and corruption perspective, what are considered to be high risk posts within Sunderland City Council and its group entities? ➢ How are the risks relating to these posts identified, assessed and managed?
 The Internal Audit Fraud Risk Assessments identifies potential fraud risks in specific areas which would cover any specific risks in relation to individual posts.
 Counter fraud checks would be designed to test these risks to identify any potential fraudulent activity.
-6 Are you aware of any related party relationships or transactions that could give rise to instances of fraud?
-How do you mitigate the risks associated with fraud related to related party relationships and transactions?
-The Council and its group entities has robust procedures in place to ensure all related party transactions are identified and then where appropriate are fully disclosed in the relevant Statement of Accounts.
+6 Are you aware of any related party relationships or transactions that could give rise to instances of fraud? ➢ How do you mitigate the risks associated with fraud related to related party relationships and transactions?
+No The Council and its group entities has robust procedures in place to ensure all related party transactions are identified and then where appropriate are fully disclosed in the relevant Statement of Accounts.
 The Council has an established approach for Partnership arrangements including maintaining a guidance document and check list.
 Internal processes carried out as part of the closing of accounts timetable also has specific tasks and detailed analysis of all member and chief officer interests and related party transactions which are reviewed and collated to form notes in the statement of accounts.
 Relevant member interests are also documented and held by democratic services for scrutiny and help to inform the process.
 The procedures for the identification and assessment of group accounts process also helps to inform this area in addition to the other processes and policies in place.
 Reviews by senior management also help inform the control process.
 7 Are you aware of any entries made in the accounting records of Sunderland City Council or group entities that you believe or suspect are false or intentionally misleading?
 Are there particular balances where fraud is more likely to occur?
-Are you aware of any assets, liabilities or transactions that you believe were In relation to the case mentioned in question 1 there are transactions for the school which are false, however the value does not impact on the statement of accounts for 2021/2022.
+Are you aware of any assets, liabilities or transactions that you believe were No.